 Accredited users access through Norway's national digital log in solution to public services; ID-porten [5].
-The solution requires a permanent or temporary Norwegian national identity number.
+In its current version the solution requires a permanent or temporary Norwegian national identity number.
 Later versions will include international log in.
 At their first log in, the users accept the terms of use, e.g. not to attempt any form of data download, or use the service for other purposes than research.